 Targeting Flight-or-Fight Hormone Response to Combat Heart Failure

-Can the body’s natural response to emotions such as fear and rage be used to combat heart failure?
-Results of a study published recently in the journal Circulation Research present a strong case.
+We’ve all experienced the strong heartbeat that accompanies emotions such as fear and rage.
+But can the body’s natural response to these emotions be used to combat heart failure?
+Results of a study published online today in the journal Circulation Research present a strong case.

-Scientists found that two experimental compounds have the potential to restore pumping strength to failing hearts in part by harnessing the fight-or-flight response that makes hearts beat stronger.
+In the study, scientists from the University of Rochester Medical Center found that two experimental drugs have the potential to restore pumping strength to failing hearts in part by harnessing the fight-or-flight response that makes hearts beat stronger.

-The newly identified compounds ensure that the ability of the hormone adrenalin to drive heartbeat strength is maintained, and not thwarted, as it typically is in heart failure patients.
-The two therapies, when tested in mouse models of heart failure, were found to slow, and in some cases halt, the progression of the disease.
+At the center of this finding is the hormone adrenalin, which normally maintains the heart’s pumping strength and makes the heart beat with greater force during crisis.
+The newly identified drugs ensure that adrenalin’s ability to drive heartbeat strength is maintained, and not thwarted, as it typically is in heart failure patients.
+The two therapies, when tested in human-like mouse models of heart failure, were found to slow, and in some cases halt, the progression of the disease.

 “Considering the limited efficacy of current drug therapies for heart failure, this discovery is both exciting and promising,” said Burns C. Blaxall, Ph.D., associate professor within the Aab Cardiovascular Research Institute at the Medical Center, and senior author of the study.
 “We are now taking a closer look at how these compounds compare to standard heart failure therapies, such as beta blockers, to further determine their efficacy in treating the disease.”